 To download our case study, click here.

-SLHS and HCTec implemented a strategy to ease the stress of EMR system maintenance and user support.
+SLHS and HCTec implemented a strategy to ease the stress of EHR system maintenance and user support.
 This unique approach categorizes tasks by purpose and streamlines task production to decrease distractions for staff.
 By ensuring employees are focused on tasks suited to their skills and expertise, internal IT staff can have higher production rates with less reliance on outside consultants.
 This strategy has led to a dramatic turnaround in employee retention, productivity, and cost savings:

 Working together, HCTec and SLHS developed a strategy to meaningfully increase overall productivity and employee satisfaction, reduce employee turnover and save a projected $20 million.

-Starting in April 2014, SLHS began implementing a new EMR and Revenue Cycle Management System (Epic) across its organization, causing an immediate increase in the resources necessary to support it.
+Starting in April 2014, SLHS began implementing a new EHR and Revenue Cycle Management System (Epic) across its organization, causing an immediate increase in the resources necessary to support it.
 Staff members were required to take on additional tasks to maintain the system, and they were frequently forced to switch between project tasks and support work.
 The unexpected and disparate tasks caused distractions and inefficiency, which led to heightened employee dissatisfaction and an increase in staff turnover.
 The struggles within the IT department impacted the hospital’s physicians and clinicians, causing unhappy end users and patients.
 It became clear that a new approach was needed.

 New employee resources could be hired, but highly specialized skillsets often can be difficult to find in smaller geographic markets.
 Even if additional employees were hired, the average required time to get a new full-time employee to an acceptable level of productivity is six months, with an approximate cost of $170,000 per new employee.
 These costs were unsustainable, especially when the department was already experiencing a 15% employee turnover rate.
 More consultants could be hired or the entire operation could be outsourced.
 Yet with fees as high as $175 per hour per resource, another solution had to be identified.